Reduced superblocks at next-to-next-to-extremality for all maximally supersymmetric CFTs: Recurrence relations for , conformal blocks, and

 Here, we generalize the recurrence relations involving bosonic conformal blocks in $d=2(\varepsilon+1)$ dimensions and the operator $\Delta_{\varepsilon}$ to the $\EE=2$ kinematical configuration $\langle\OO_{k_1}\OO_{k_2}\OO_{k_3}\OO_{k_1+k_2+k_3-4}\rangle$.
 These relations will allow us to use the appearance of the two-variable reduced correlator $\TT^{\{k_i\}}_{0,0}$ in Equations \eqref{eq:AT1}-\eqref{eq:AT6} to generate the full spectrum of conformal primaries from a single, simple channel equation in \eqref{eq:AT1}.
 The formulae in this section are very long-winded and we include all of them in the ancillary \texttt{Mathematica} notebook attached to our arXiv submission.

-The main generalization compared with earlier studies in \cite{Dolan:2004mu,Chester:2014fya} is the more complicated spectrum stemming from the relaxation of the Bose selection rule for the OPE of scalars of unequal dimension.
-The kinematical factors prefactors that contribute to the superdescendant weighting factors $\mathcal{C}^{\mathcal{X},\Delta_{12},\Delta_{34}}_{\mathcal{O}_{\Delta,\ell,mn}}$ also develop $\Delta_{ij}=\varepsilon k_{ij}$ dependence which complicates them substantially.
+The main generalization compared with earlier studies in \cite{Dolan:2004mu,Chester:2014fya} is the more complicated spectrum stemming from the relaxation of the Bose selection rule for the OPE of scalars with unequal dimension.
+The kinematical factors prefactors that contribute to the superdescendant weighting factors $\mathcal{C}^{\mathcal{X},\Delta_{12},\Delta_{34}}_{\mathcal{O}_{\Delta,\ell,mn}}$ also develop $\Delta_{ij}=\varepsilon k_{ij}$ dependences which complicate them substantially.
 Along the way, we correct typos that appeared in both \cite{Dolan:2004mu} and \cite{Chester:2014fya}.
 In analogy to these earlier works, it will be convenient to define

 where we leave the dependence on $\varepsilon$ implicit and we define

 in terms of